Q&A Advice & Support

 Convincing everyone you won’t die from nutritional deficiency

-If you or your family is concerned, several apps can track the nutrient content of your diet, and you may want to consult a nutrition professional.
+If you or your family is concerned, use an apps to track the nutrient content of your diet.
+You may want to consult a nutrition professional.
 You can even go to the Academy of Nutrition and Dietetics website here and search for a registered dietician professional who specializes in vegetarian diets.
 (Be sure to consult a registered dietician, who has had a lot of education and training, since anyone can call themselves a nutritionist.)

 What about B12?